cdenq/stock-market-ticker-analysis/README.md

-# vba-challenge
+# stock-market-ticker-analysis
-## About VBA Scripting
+## About The VBA of Wall Street

-`VBA Scripting` is a VBA data analytics endeavor that:
+`The VBA of Wall Street` is a VBA data analytics challenge that:
 1) loops through multiple cells on multiple sheets
 2) calculates specific summary data
-3) creates a summary data on each sheet
+3) creates a summary data on each sheet on stock market ticker data.

-This project builds on the skills from the `excel-challenge` [here](https://github.com/cdenq/excel-challenge).

 ### File Directory
 - `createSummaryTableOnEverySheet().txt` is the VBA script